SeisoLLC/goat/README.md

 1. Autofix code formatting errors using those linters with a built-in `fix` option.
 Note, this is enabled by default
    when running locally and can create a `dirty` git directory.
 You will need to manage committing and pushing any
    changes.
-   `true` will force autofix to run in a pipeline.

     ```bash
     uses: seisollc/goat@main